How to Use Forecasts & Dashboards to Drill into the Cause of Any Issue in Your Business

 How FUTRLI can be used to help Director A

-Here’s a simulated walkthrough of him encountering a cash emergency in his business & using FUTRLI to solve it:
+Here’s a simulated walkthrough of him encountering a cash emergency in his business and using FUTRLI to solve it:

-STEP 2: He checks his Cash Ratio Card in the Ratio Board and realises that the ratio has dropped since yesterday; signifying a cash shortage.
+STEP 2: He checks his Cash Ratio Card on the Ratio Board and realises that the ratio has dropped since yesterday; signifying a cash shortage.

 STEP 3: To check whether this is an expected cash shortage, he refers to his Comparison Board and concentrates on the bank account variance column.
 Here he finds an adverse variance, which tells him that the cash shortage was not expected as per his forecast.

 STEP 4: Curious to find out what might have impacted his bank adversely, he refers to the expense section of the P&L Comparison Card, where he sees an adverse variance for an expense item.

 STEP 5: This prompts him to recall having received correspondence about this expense increase, which he misplaced.
 He now can refer to his Current Financial Board and under balance sheet refer to the other bank accounts to see if he can internally transfer cash to resolve the overdraft issue.